BMIHALKO/tiny-transformer-final/README.md

 - `best.pt` - Best model weights (based on validation loss)
 - Possibly additional checkpoint-related files depending on training settings

-## 7. Reproducing Plots form the Report
+## 7. Reproducing Plots from the Report

 The script `graphs_for_slides.py` reads `loss_log.json` (and optionally `final_metrics.json`) and generates the plots used in the report (e.g., train/valid loss vs. steps, BLEU vs. steps).